-Hudson type locomotive 3450 was presented to the Chapter in October, 1955 by the Atchison, Topeka and Santa Fe Railway.
-Designed for high speed passenger service, 3450 was the first of ten similar 4-6-4 locomotives built for Santa Fe in 1927 at a cost of $73,735.60 each.
-In the early days of its life, 3450 charged across the mid-western plains leading sleek transcontinental passenger trains using coal for fuel.
-Rebuilt in 1937 with 79" drivers and converted to oil to increase speed.
+Hudson type locomotive number 3450 was designed for high speed passenger service, and was the first of ten similar 4-6-4 locomotives built for Santa Fe in 1927 at a cost of $73,735.60 each.
+In the early days of its life, number 3450 charged across the Midwestern plains leading sleek transcontinental passenger trains with 73-inch driving wheels and a coal burning fire box.
+It was rebuilt in 1937 with 79-inch drivers and was converted to burn oil to increase its speed to over 100 mph.
 It hauled Santa Fe's Fast Mail Express, Scout, California Limited, Grand Canyon and Chief between Chicago & Colorado.
-Number 3450 was later assigned to service in California’s San Joaquin Valley, between Bakersfield and Oakland.
-The massive, 20,000 gallon tender was a 1952 modification.
-Mileage exceeding 100 times the distance around the earth was accumulated by the 3450 by the time of its retirement in 1953.

 A former railway that was one of the largest in the United States it was chartered in Kansas as the Atchison and Topeka Railroad Company in 1859, and it later exercised great influence on the settlement of the southwestern United States.
 It was renamed the Atchison, Topeka and Santa Fe Railroad in 1863 and acquired its modern name in 1895.
 Its founder was Cyrus K. Holliday, a Topeka lawyer and business promoter, who sought to build a railroad along the Santa Fe Trail, a 19th century trading route that ran from Independence, Missouri to Santa Fe, New Mexico.
 The railroad’s main line to the Colorado state line was completed in 1872.